 High performing teams are created by inclusive leaders.
 Strong leadership is a prerequisite for any high-performance team.
 Effective team leaders display the following key actions:

-Create an open and inclusive team culture: Effective leaders of high-performance teams encourage members to voice views and ideas.
+What does create an open and inclusive team culture mean?
+Effective leaders of high-performance teams encourage members to voice views and ideas.
 Leadership in a team setting is much less about command and control, and more about getting the most out of a diverse and experienced group of individuals.

 Decisions shaped by groupthink have low probability of achieving successful outcomes.

-6. Are leaders better off treating all of their employees the same?
+Are leaders better off treating all of their employees the same?
 This traditional viewpoint ignores that as human beings, employees are profoundly different from one another.
 Factors such as age, generation, gender, education level, and tenure, for instance, all relate to engagement, as do an employee’s job category and industry.
-The best managers recognize and understand the fundamental differences among their team members and think about the implications for the workplace.
-These managers are energized by the potential these diverse individuals bring to the table.
-This approach has a significant impact on an individuals level of engagement.

 We surround ourselves with people who make us feel safe, who come from similar backgrounds and educations, who think, feel and dress like we do – and who agree with and endorse us.